 Voting for local government

-Elections for all New Zealand local authorities are held every three years, on the second Saturday in October.
+Elections for New Zealand local authorities are held every three years, on the second Saturday in October.
 As with general elections, all citizens and permanent residents of New Zealand aged 18 and over are eligible to vote.
 Ratepayers are entitled to vote in the area where they live and also – if applicable – in another area where they pay rates.
 Voting in local-government elections is by postal ballot.

 Local-government voting systems